Naked Cowboy

-Background
+Life and career

 Burck was born in Cincinnati, Ohio, and attended Our Lady of the Rosary elementary school in nearby Greenhills, Ohio.
 He later earned a bachelor's degree in political science from the University of Cincinnati College of Arts and Sciences in 1995.
 He began busking in December 1997, and first appeared on Venice Beach, Los Angeles.

 He is best known as a fixture of Times Square in New York City, where he has appeared almost daily since September 1999.
-He made an appearance in Donnybrook, Dublin, Ireland on January 25, 2009, where he performed his theme song "I'm the Naked Cowboy" at a Leinster Rugby game before 18,000 spectators.
+He made an appearance in Donnybrook, Dublin, Ireland, on January 25, 2009, where he performed his theme song "I'm the Naked Cowboy" at a Leinster Rugby game before 18,000 spectators.
 In May 2014, Burck temporarily switched from his usual briefs to boxer briefs, after being sponsored by Fruit of the Loom.

-On November 11, 2020, while performing in New York in front of a few tourists, a person pulled down and ripped Burck’s briefs.
+On November 11, 2020, while Burck was performing in New York in front of a few tourists, a person pulled down and ripped his briefs.